Authentic experiences to seek out when experiencing Britain and its culture as a visitor.

 London and occasionally elsewhere.

-When? - 8 weeks from July, usually ending on the second Saturday in September, in 2018 from the 13th of July to the 8th of September.
+When? - 8 weeks from mid July, usually ending on the second Saturday in September.

 Climb a Cathedral or Church Tower